npm/gauge/README.md

   as **stream**.
 This is used for detecting the width of the terminal and resizes.
 The width used is `tty.columns - 1`.
 If no tty is available then a width of `79` is assumed.
-* **enabled**: Defaults to true.
+* **enabled**: Defaults to true if `tty` is a TTY, false otherwise.
 If true the gauge starts enabled.
 If disabled then all update commands are ignored and no gauge will be printed until you call `.enable()`.
 * **Plumbing**: The class to use to actually generate the gauge for printing.
 This defaults to `require('gauge/plumbing')` and ordinarly you shouldn't need to override this.